alexey-omelchenko/react-intermediate/README.md

 ## Functional Components

-There are two different ways you can write your components as functional or class.
+There are two different ways you can write your components as a functional or as a class.
-Functional components are usually simplier and hence easier to read and reuse.
-With class style components it's easier to use state and get access to some lifecycle methods.
+Functional components are usually used for simple components, where is class components better handle complex scenarios where lifecycle hooks are involved.

 ## React Hooks